algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecifications.md

 - Players lose due to resource depletion, public dissatisfaction, or financial collapse.

-## IX.
-Impact of management on gameplay
+## X. Impact of management on gameplay

 - **Good management**:
   - **Steady growth**: Players receive more income for further development, similar to how cities with strong policies on renewable energy and efficient infrastructure see economic growth over time.